Understanding the Truck Gun Concept

-The Good: A truck gun might be the tool of choice in encounters in which a concealed carrier is forced to use or threaten the use lethal force against others for the simple fact that they are easier to shoot accurately and more ballistically more effective.
-I grew up in rural western Oklahoma where my family farmed and ran cattle.
-I often kept a rifle in our truck for running off feral dogs that would occasionally chase our cattle as well as dispatching skunks in our barns.
-Unfortunately, I was too young to be trusted with a rifle when the coyotes wiped out most of our free-range chickens.
-Ranchers that ran cow-calf operations would also shoot coyotes on sight, as they wreaked havoc on new-born calves.
-Police officers definitely need to have a long gun available to them due to the nature of the problems they face.
-It is only in the last few decades that we have seen the patrol rifle become widely available for their use.
+I grew up in rural Western Oklahoma where my family farmed and ran cattle.
+I often kept a rifle in our truck for running off feral dogs that would chase cattle, as well as for dispatching barn skunks.
+Unfortunately, I was too young to be trusted with a rifle when coyotes wiped out our free-range chickens.
+Ranchers that ran cow-calf operations shot coyotes on sight, as they wreaked havoc on new-born calves.

 Steve is a long-time defensive weapons instructor based out of Texas who has trained hundreds of men and women of all ages for more than two decades on how to better prepare to defend themselves and their loved ones.
 Steve has completed over 80 private-sector and law enforcement-only defensive weapons and tactics classes, and has trained civilian and law-enforcement officers in six states.
 Moses is a reserve deputy, former member of a multi-precinct Special Response Team, competitive shooter, and martial artist.
 Steve has written numerous articles for SWAT Magazine and other publications.
 Steve is a licensed Texas Level 4 Personal Security Officer and Instructor who was Shift Lead on a mega-church security detail for seven years, and has provided close protection for several former foreign Heads of State.
 He is currently an instructor at Relson Gracie Jiu Jitsu/Krav Maga in Tyler, Texas and Director of Training for Palisade Training Group (www.ptgtrainingllc.com).